Enhancing Descriptive Captions with Visual Attributes for Multimodal Perception: Experiments

 \textbf{Evaluation Benchmarks.} We evaluate on seven visual question answering (VQA) tasks across domains such as document understanding, general knowledge, and scientific reasoning, including VQAv2~\cite{goyal2017vqav2}, DocVQA~\cite{mathew2021docvqa}, OKVQA~\cite{schwenk2022okvqa}, GQA~\cite{hudson2019gqa}, TextVQA~\cite{textvqa}, ScienceQA~\cite{scienceQA}, and Ai2d~\cite{ai2d}.
 Additionally, we evaluate performance on five widely used LMM benchmarks designed to test multimodal models on visual grounding, scene understanding, and generalization: MMBench~\cite{liu2023mmbench}, MM-Vet~\cite{yu2023mmvet}, SEED~\cite{li2023seed-bench}, MMMU~\cite{yue2024mmmu}, and POPE~\cite{li2023pope}.

-\textbf{Comparison Method.} We compare LLaVA-v1.5 and LLaVA-NeXT models trained on DCE-1M against current SOTA MLLMs.
-Additionally, we evaluate the performance of various MLLMs in generating image captions, using the advanced models InternVL2-26B~\cite{chen2024internvl} and LLaVA-NeXT-34B~\cite{li2024llavanext-strong} to generate competitive captions on the DCE-118K images.\\
+\textbf{Comparison Method.} We compare LLaVA-v1.5 and LLaVA-NeXT models trained on EDC-1M against current SOTA MLLMs.
+Additionally, we evaluate the performance of various MLLMs in generating image captions, using the advanced models InternVL2-26B~\cite{chen2024internvl} and LLaVA-NeXT-34B~\cite{li2024llavanext-strong} to generate competitive captions on the EDC-118K images.